way5/tinyUPS/README.md

 yarn build:prod
 ```

-that's all you need to prepare the FS to upload.
+that's all you need to prepare the FS partition to upload.
 Use "Upload Filesystem Image" command from PlatformIO project tasks or:

 ```bash
 platformio run --target uploadfs [--environment [your_env]]
 ```

 ## **+ BUILD**<a id="build"></a>